saxenaapeksha/saxenaapeksha/docs/_posts/2021-09-28-tired-already-?.md

 <sub>When I was in college, I was like any other person who eat, sleep, ~~rave~~ netflix <img src="https://user-images.githubusercontent.com/28886101/135523817-4bd1041a-17d5-4759-bbd2-767d1a552009.jpg" width="20"> & repeat.
 Feel was the same though as Netflix was not launched in India at that time.
 But I was not aware that this may turn myself into a person who does not like to work or study or learn new things.
-A person who is lazy and ir-responsible.
+A person who is lazy and irresponsible.
 A person with no aim.
 Direction-less. ¯\_( ͡👁️ ͜ʖ ͡👁️)_/¯

 <sub>When my friends were getting married or getting a new job I was frustating on myself seeing their status & posts on <img src="https://user-images.githubusercontent.com/28886101/135524061-01516e19-5613-496a-8019-aaa8004ef510.png" width="10">acebook.
 At one point of time I even de-activated my Fb account because let's agree we all went through that phase when everyone else is happy and you are not because you are suffering from  "*DUSRO KI KHUSHI.COM PROBLEM*"【 ❛︠ ෴ ︡❛】 .